 At the heart of the Group Foundation for Advancing Mental Health and AGPA is the desire to enhance the number and the quality of effectively led therapeutic groups in the public and private sectors internationally.
-To accomplish this we reach out to students, new professionals and mental health professionals working in public settings and offer them scholarships to assist them in attending the annual AGPA Training Conference where they receive exposure to safe and stimulating group experiences and an opportunity to learn from the most experienced and talented group therapists.
+To accomplish this we reach out to students, new professionals and mental health professionals working in public settings and offer them scholarships to assist them in attending AGPA Connect where they receive exposure to safe and stimulating group experiences and an opportunity to learn from the most experienced and talented group therapists.

 Endowed Scholarships | Donated Scholarships

 We have a new online scholarship application process this year.
 To begin your application, please click here (where you can also find instructions for the application process).
 Details on the scholarships available appear below.